5 Tips for a Great Brochure for Your Home Business

 Adding varnish will add an appealing gloss to your brochure, but if you have a lot of ink coverage your brochure will appear glossy anyway.
 However, if you use too many dark colors in your brochure design, using a varnish will prevent fingerprint smudges on your brochure.

 MacKinnon goes on to advise, "Don’t get stuck using the fonts that shipped with your software.
 Everybody has those fonts, and you don’t want your brochure to look like everyone else's."
 Look around the web for a variety of free, interesting fonts you can use to make your brochure stand out from the crowd and look very professional at the same time.
+Just be sure they fit the style and tone of your brand and business.

 A Brochure is Part of Your Business Identity